Alfianri-Manihuruk/Alfianri-Manihuruk/README.md

 <!-- foto and tentang -->
 <img align="right" alt="Coding" width="200" src="https://c.tenor.com/2uyENRmiUt0AAAAC/coding.gif">

-Currently focusing on data science, Currently focusing on data science learning towards machine learning, artificial intelligence, swarm intelligence and business problem.
-I always keep learning deep into the basics of the language and moving into developing my personal knowledge especially in the data field using the latest technology required to work with it.
+A passionate aspiring Data Scientist with deep knowledge of data science and machine learning.
+I have a strong academic background in this field and have successfully completed several complex data analysis projects.
+I am ready to contribute to projects that push the company forward by using data to make better decisions

 ## 🚀 Languages and Tools:
 <p align="left">